 Consider this your starting line: LaunchPoint is the student-staffed information hub for all your ITLL needs.
-Located on the top floor of the ITLL (next to the Rube Goldberg ball structure), LaunchPoint is the place to get your questions about resources answered.
+Located on the top floor of the ITLL (near the 3D Printers by the southern staircase), LaunchPoint is the place to get your questions about resources answered.
 If our Engineering Support Staff can’t answer your questions, they can find a staff engineer or specialist who can!

 The Electronics Center is a workspace for engineering students to design, build, test, troubleshoot, and fabricate electronic circuits for courses or independent study.
 The Electronics Center is staffed with a manager and student assistants who mentor and teach students the hands-on skills necessary to complete their engineering projects.